feelsong/learn-scrypt-courses/en/course-01/lesson-02/chapter-01/README.md

 # Chapter 1: scryptlib

 Congratulations!
-You've built your very first Bitcoin SV smart contract using sCrypt.
-Now, you will learn how to implement your contract into your Web3/dAPP application using Javascript.
+You've built your very first Bitcoin SV Smart Contract using sCrypt.
+Now, you will learn how to implement your contract into your first Web3 application using Javascript.
 We are assuming that you have some basic knowledge of the front-end development.

 ## scryptlib